JetBrains/Grammar-Kit/HOWTO.md

 3.5 Stub indices support
 ------------------------

-Stub indices API forces a bit different contract on PSI classes:
+Stub indices API forces a different contract on PSI classes:
 * There should be a manually written so-called *stub* class
 * PSI node type should extend _IStubElementType_ (comparing to usual _IElementType_)
 * PSI interface should extend _StubBasedPsiElementBase&lt;StubClass&gt;_